 Achieving gender justice in a neoliberal era demands sustained and systemic change.
 The policy recommendations outlined in this article—strengthening social safety nets, promoting gender-responsive budgeting, enhancing labour rights, addressing intersectional inequalities, and leveraging global solidarity—provide a roadmap for creating a more equitable economic framework.
 These measures must be underpinned by robust monitoring and evaluation mechanisms to ensure their effectiveness and accountability.

 Moreover, the role of feminist movements in driving this change cannot be overstated.
 Their ability to adapt, innovate, and mobilise offers hope for a more just and inclusive future.
 As Sen and Ghosh (2020) argue, “The struggle for gender justice is not just about challenging patriarchy but also about reimagining economic systems that prioritise equity and sustainability” (p.
 45).
 This reimagining requires collective action, both within India and globally, to challenge the structural inequalities perpetuated by neoliberalism. the gendered impacts of neoliberal policies in India underscore the urgent need for gender-sensitive economic frameworks.
 While feminist movements have made significant strides in advocating for change, systemic transformation requires the active involvement of policymakers, civil society, and the international community.
 By prioritising gender justice in economic policies and supporting feminist activism, India can move towards a more equitable and inclusive society.
 The path forward is challenging, but the resilience and adaptability of feminist movements offer a beacon of hope for a better future.

+Lack of Future Research Directions: The paper ends without suggesting areas for further study.
+Suggestion: Add 1-2 sentences on future research needs.

 References: